labex-labs/labex-cheatsheets/docs/cheatsheets/en/datascience.md

   <BaseQuizOption value="D">All rows of the DataFrame</BaseQuizOption>

   <BaseQuizAnswer>
-    `df.head()` displays the first 5 rows of the DataFrame by default.
-You can specify a different number, like `df.head(10)` to see the first 10 rows.
+    <code>df.head()</code> displays the first 5 rows of the DataFrame by default.
+You can specify a different number, like <code>df.head(10)</code> to see the first 10 rows.
 It's useful for quickly inspecting your data.
   </BaseQuizAnswer>
 </BaseQuiz>